Keyboard controlled VS Code with Vim and Tmux

 VSCodeVim configuration

-I use a lot of Vim keybindings that you can find in my configuration files.
+I use many Vim keybindings, which you can find in my configuration files.

 settings.json